Willkommen auf den Seiten des Auswärtigen Amts

 For an application at the German Embassy in Tel Aviv you need to make an appointment online.

 On your appointment please submit the following documents:

-- Two fully completed and signed national visa application forms.
+- One fully completed and signed national visa application form.
 You can download the national visa application form from our internet page

-- A valid passport (original plus two copies of the data page)
+- A valid passport (original plus copy of the data page)

 - Two biometric passport photos

 - Signed letter of motivation (original plus copy)

 - Signed detailed CV (original plus copy)

 - If you know German already: evidence of your knowledge of German (e.g. language certificates etc.) (original plus one copy)